Mould, often arising as a result of damp is a serious issue and can pose significant health risks to you and damage to properties.

 What are the implications of mould damage?

-Most importantly, damp and mould can pose a health risk - particularly for people with existing respiratory problems or allergies.
+Most importantly, damp and mould can pose a health risk - particularly for people with respiratory problems or allergies.
 Mould can cause infections and exacerbate asthma or allergies.
-It also produces irritants and in some cases toxins which can be dangerous to humans.
+It also produces irritants and toxins, which can be dangerous to humans.

-Damp and mould could cause long-standing damage to a property, so it's important to take any instances of it seriously and deal with it immediately.
-What's more, evidence of mould could uncover a more serious structural problem with the property or something fundamentally wrong with the plumbing or drainage system.
+Damp and mould could cause long-standing damage to a property, so it's important to take them seriously and deal with them immediately.
+Evidence of mould could also uncover a more serious structural problem with the property or something fundamentally wrong with the plumbing or drainage system.